bcarasik/GettingCleaning/codebook.md

 This is the code book for my project.
 These are the column names for the table that my R script wrote to my_summaries.txt.
-Each line of this table is a unique observation set, defined as for each of 79 features, the mean of its observations for a gien activty done by a given subject.
+Each line of this table is a unique observation set, defined as for each of 79 features, the mean of its observations for a given activty done by a given subject.

 "1" "tBodyAcc-mean..-X_mean"
 "2" "tBodyAcc-mean..-Y_mean"